jimmityglick/input-projections/docs/META_LAYOUT_RENDERER_HINT_SPEC.md

 | Scalar | `null` (renderer chooses based on type/constraints) |
 | Reference | `null` (renderer chooses) |

+**Edge cases:**
-If `node.meta.layout` is present but empty string, treat as missing (use default).
+- If `node.meta.layout` is empty string or whitespace-only → treat as missing (use default)
+- If `node.meta.layout` is not recognized or not supported by the renderer → use default
+- If `node.meta.layout` is not applicable to `node.kind` per the matrix → use default (not the hint)

+**Token normalization:** Layout tokens SHOULD be trimmed; empty-after-trim counts as missing.

+This formula makes the applicability matrix (§3.6.4) normative for well-known tokens, while allowing renderer-specific extensions.

 #### 3.6.2 Layout Context Object